FarronF/limerick-council-meetings/meetings/2024/07/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 14th May 2024.md

 accommodation such as halting site accommodation and in agreement with the current

 tenants in Hillview Halting Site.
-The A/Senior Executive Officer, Traveller Accommodation--- 3
+The A/Senior Executive Officer, Traveller Accommodation
+---
+3

 Unit concluded the proposed development may go to Part 8 Planning in the coming weeks